jjhoncv/ajk-ui-components/packages/nav/README.md

 # @ajk-ui/nav

-Navigation component for ajk-ui components library.
+A responsive navigation component for React applications with multiple layout options.

 ## Installation